sarojiniPanda/HOPE/_posts/2017-04-08-using-transfer-learning-to-classify-images-with-keras.markdown

 base_model = InceptionV3(weights='imagenet', include_top=True)
 ```

-The pre-trained InceptionV3 architecture is now stored in the variable `base_model`.
-The final layer of this network is a densely connected layer designed to distinguish between the [1000 different object categories](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) in the ImageNet database.
-We will remove this final layer and save the resultant network in a new model.
+The pre-trained InceptionV3 architecture is stored in the variable `base_model`.
+The final layer of the network is a fully connected layer designed to distinguish between the [1000 different object categories](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) in the ImageNet database.
+Using the line of code below, I remove this final layer and save the resultant network in a new model.

 ``` python
 model = Model(inputs=base_model.input, outputs=base_model.get_layer('avg_pool').output)